Health Commissioner

 Rutgers University – Online Master of Public Health (MPH) in Global Public Health

 Like the University of Colorado program, Rugter’s program focuses on global health, policy, and administration.
-Rutgers breaks down five sections: systems and policies, epidemiology, biostatistics, environmental and occupational health, health education, and behavioral science.
-Classes are full- or part-time, with full-time students completing three courses per semester and finishing the program in five semesters.
+Rutgers has five sections: systems and policies, epidemiology, biostatistics, environmental and occupational health, health education, and behavioral science.
+Classes are full or part-time, with full-time students completing three courses per semester and finishing the program in five semesters.

 • Location: Newark, NJ